im-pareshm/JS-Code-Snippets-Collection/README.md

 // This code snippet is used to check if a variable has a valid value

 if(Boolean(a)){
-    console.log('a has a valid value a: ' + a )
+    // this code will be executed if a is not a falsy value console.log('a has a valid value a: ' + a )
 }else{
-    console.log('a has a invalid value a: ' + a )
+    // this code will be executed if a has a falsy value like null, undefined, empty string("") console.log('a has a invalid value a: ' + a )
 }